Urania (moth)

-Urania is a genus of moths in the family Uraniidae.
+Urania is a genus of colorful, dayflying moths in the family Uraniidae, native to warmer parts of the Americas.
+Their larvae feed on Omphalea.

-The genus name Urania is New Latin from Latin Urania from Ancient Greek Ουρανία, one of the Muses, literally 'The Heavenly One'.
+The genus name Urania is Neo-Latin from Latin Urania from Ancient Greek Ουρανία, one of the Muses, literally 'The Heavenly One'.

 Distribution

-The genus includes relatively large day-flying moths that are found in the Central American and South American regions.
+The genus includes relatively large day-flying moths that are found in Mexico (rarely reaching north to Texas as a vagrant), Central America, warmer parts of South America and the Caribbean islands.